topxeq/xie/README.md

 // Create a quickDelegate object dele1 using the new instruction
 // In Xielang, quickDelegate is the most commonly used proxy function object
 // When it is created, a fast function needs to be specified.
 In this example, the source code indicates
-// In this way, when Sciter's web page calls the delegateDo function of the view object
+// In this way, when the web page calls the quickDelegateDo function of the view object
 // Call the fast function code to handle
 // The convention is that the function must obtain input parameters through the inputL variable and return a parameter (through the outL variable)
 // All parameters are of string type